-There are two power pins and two DC common pins.
-DCPower{MAIN} powers both the control electronics and the motor.
-DCPower{AUX} powers only the control electronics and encoder.
+- > DCPower{MAIN} powers both the control electronics and the motor. - > DCPower{AUX} powers only the control electronics, which includes the encoder if it is available.

 Using the DCPower{AUX} pin is optional.
 If your application requires you to cut power to your motor under some conditions, using the DCPower{AUX} pin allows you to cut power to your motor without losing your network connection.
+The connector is a standard five pin A-coded M12 connector that is rated to IP67 when the mate is properly attached.